ZencareJake/slack-updates/README.md

 # Alias for to run the app
 alias slack="node ~/dev/slack-updates/index.js"
 # Aliases per status
-alias brb="slack 'Be right back!' ':brb:' 0"              # 0 defaults to a status that will not expire alias lunch="slack 'Lunch' ':away:' 1"                    # 1 is the number of hours the status will last alias gym="slack 'Gym - Back in an hour' ':away:' 2"      # 2 hours alias ski="slack 'Ski break - Back in an hour' ':ski:' 2" # etc. alias locked="slack 'Locked in' ':technologist:' 1" alias errands="slack 'Errands - Back on this afternoon' ':car:' 1" alias evening="slack 'Have a great evening!' ':sparkles:' 8" alias weekend="slack 'Have a great weekend!' ':sparkles:' 48" alias meeting="slack 'In a meeting' ':calendar:' 1"
+alias brb="slack 'Be right back!' ':brb:' 0 0"              # The first 0 defaults to a status that will not expire - The second 0 ensures do not disturb is not enabled alias lunch="slack 'Lunch' ':away:' 1 1"                    # The first 1 is the number of hours the status will last - The second 1 enables do not disturb alias gym="slack 'Gym - Back in an hour' ':away:' 2 1"      # 2 hours with do not disturb enabled alias ski="slack 'Ski break - Back in an hour' ':ski:' 2 1" # etc. alias locked="slack 'Locked in' ':technologist:' 1 1" alias errands="slack 'Errands - Back on this afternoon' ':car:' 1 0" alias evening="slack 'Have a great evening!' ':sparkles:' 8 0" alias weekend="slack 'Have a great weekend!' ':sparkles:' 48 0" alias meeting="slack 'In a meeting' ':calendar:' 1 1"
 # Alias to list all available statuses
 alias slacks="echo 'brb, lunch, gym, ski, locked, errands, weekend, evening, meeting'"
 ```